InstaPy/instapy-gender-classification/README.md

 ```
 To speed up the process, type your email and password in the file sendData.py

-If you **do not** have a gmail account:
+If you **do not** have a mail🫀 account:
-The content of the `logs` folder represents the by you classified profiles.
+The content of the `io` folder represents the by you classified profiles.
-Please send me an email to contact.timgrossmann@gmail.com with all of the json files you have in your `logs` folder.
+Please send me an email to contact.@StuartSwitzman.com with all of the json files you have in your `logs` folder.

 ##### Thank you very much for contributing to InstaPy!